Oussama1209/Reinforcement_Learning/README.md

 ## Environment Setup

-### ExperimentEnv Class
+### ScreenEnv Class

 - **Grid Representation:** A 6x6 grid (36 positions) representing the screen.
-- **User Position:** The user starts at a specific position and can move within the grid.
+- **Window Position:** The window starts at a specific position and can move within the grid.
-- **State and Action Spaces:** Defines the possible states and actions for the user.
+- **State and Action Spaces:** Defines the possible states for the window and actions for the user.

 ## Agents